suraj5621/Learn/React_Questions.md

 * if dependency array diya hi nhi toh kuch bhi change hoga toh component rerender hoga ,  agar dependency array toh diya hai but khali hai toh component Runs only on the first render. baki runs any time any dependency value changes
 * it returns a cleanup fxn  {timer wala code yaad kro }

+### useReducer
+* It is used for managing complex state logic in React applications.
+It is an alternative to useState

 ### useRef

 * It is useful for accessing or focusing elements.